Nazliozum/my_blog/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "Master of Data Science in Artificial Intelligence" institution = "University of British Columbia" year = 2018
+  course = "Master of Data Science" institution = "University of British Columbia" year = 2018